monteclay/Behavioral-Risk-Factor-Analysis-/README.md

 2015 Behavioral-Risk-Factor-Analysis

-Refer to the code book in regards to the vairbales that were used.
+Refer to the code book to review details about the vairbales that were used.

 All tidyvers packages must be installed to view visuals and other statisical results